khulnasoft-lab/khulnasoft-ui/FAQ.md

 Set the `STORYBOOK_HOST` and `STORYBOOK_PORT` environment variables.

-## Does GitLab UI have a changelog/version history?
+## Does KhulnaSoft UI have a changelog/version history?

 Yes!
-We generate changelogs automatically based on GitLab UI's [conventional commits](https://www.conventionalcommits.org/) history.
+We generate changelogs automatically based on KhulnaSoft UI's [conventional commits](https://www.conventionalcommits.org/) history.
-Changelogs can be found in the [releases page](https://gitlab.com/gitlab-org/gitlab-ui/-/releases) or in the [CHANGELOG.md](./CHANGELOG.md) file.
+Changelogs can be found in the [releases page](https://gitlab.com/khulnasoft-org/khulnasoft-ui/-/releases) or in the [CHANGELOG.md](./CHANGELOG.md) file.

-## I've added some files to GitLab UI but they aren't published in the npm package, why is that?
+## I've added some files to KhulnaSoft UI but they aren't published in the npm package, why is that?

 The files that we want published are listed in the [`files`](https://docs.npmjs.com/files/package.json#files) field in the `package.json`.
 You might need to add your files to the field if its path isn't covered